veebch/hometime/README.md

 ## Configuration

 Parameters are in `config.py`.
-If you do not want to use Google Calendar, you can set the calendar use to **False** and rely on hardcoded clock in/out times.
+If you do not want to use Google Calendar, you can set the calendar useage to **False** and rely on hardcoded clock in/out times.